Click to show/hide contact information.

 Note: If historical gross earnings from 2005 through three years prior to current date is needed, indicate what years on the form.
 Turnaround time for Previous Employment Verification with historical gross earnings request is three weeks from receipt of form.

-Please contact payvoe@ucsc.edu with any questions and records 2018 and prior.
+Please contact payvoe@ucsc.edu with any questions.

 Back to Top